Managing the Voice Escalation Queue

 | Empty state message shows | The current filter or search excludes all escalations | Clear the search box and set the status filter to All |

-| ”Call back” button is disabled | The escalation is already in progress | Another staff member may have started the callback.
-Check the status badge |
+| ”Take ownership” button is disabled | The escalation is already in progress | Another staff member has taken ownership.
+Check the status badge and assignment |

 | ”Failed to load escalation details” shows in the detail panel | Network error or the escalation was deleted | Refresh the page.
 If the issue persists, the escalation may have been removed |